 Every month, we feature Friends in the Fight™ from our Mighty Well community who have stories on how they turned their sickness into strength.
 We hope that by reading their stories, you will be inspired to keep going and keep fighting despite the many challenges.

-This month, we bring you Mighty Model – Erika Young: a 30-year old young professional with Type 1 Diabetes.
+This month, we bring you Erika Young: a 30-year-old young professional with Type 1 Diabetes and a Mighty Well model.
 Her illness didn’t stop her from pushing the boundaries of her physical limits.
-She has ran marathons around the world, including a 150-mile trek through Turks and Caicos.
+She has run marathons worldwide, including a 150-mile trek through Turks and Caicos.

 Here are a few highlights from our interview with Erika: